Getting Prepared for an

 Energizer makes lithium batteries with a 15 year shelf life.
 Although small batteries were not damaged during the 1962 high-altitude nuclear tests,

-it would be wise to wrap each sealed package of batteries wrapped in a layer of aluminum foil.
+it would be wise to store each sealed package of batteries wrapped in a layer of aluminum foil.
 Future EMPs may be much larger than the 1962 events.
 Also, battery technology is evolving and the sensitivity of newer types of batteries to EMP is unknown (although the cylindrical batteries tend to provide a certain amount of shielding just due to the way that they are constructed.).
 I generally prefer Energizer batteries for cylindrical batteries (AA, AAA, C and D sizes) and Duracell for 9-volt batteries.
 The 9-volt batteries contain 6 internal cells in series.
 In the Duracell 9-volt batteries, the cells are spot welded together, whereas most other popular brands use a simple press-fit interconnect for the cells.
 The Duracell spot-weld method generally makes for a much more reliable connection in this type of battery.

 The idea behind having a shortwave radio is to be able to directly receive radio stations on another continent that has been unaffected by the EMP.